THE BIBLICAL FOOD LAWS

 by Dr. Lawrence Wilson

-© September 2019, LD Wilson Consultants, Inc.
+© February 2021, LD Wilson Consultants, Inc.

 All information in this article is solely the opinion of the author and is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 The kosher laws are a set of rules for healthy eating found in the Old Testament of the Bible.
 They are described mainly in the books of Exodus and Leviticus.
 However, some are found in other Hebrew holy texts.

 Meaning.
 The word kosher or kashrut in Hebrew means clean.
 However, the much older Hebrew dialect called Ebre uses a different word for the food laws.

 The word in Ebre is kasher.
 This word roughly means one who is.
 It means that the food laws help one to become who one really is.
 This means the food laws help one to develop.
 For details about development, as the word is used on this website, read Introduction To Development.

 We are told that the Biblical food laws were first given to Sarah, the wife of Abraham.
 Sarah was a scribe and prophet.
 She was the first prophet of the Hebrew religion.
 Sarah and Abraham were the founders of the Hebrew religion and lived about 3500 years ago.

 Our sources tell us the Biblical food laws were changed about 1000 years after they were first written down by members of the group we call the Rogues.
 This was done to slow down development on earth.

 We are told that the Biblical food laws are still extremely important!
 They are not just a relic of the past.
 Four reasons are:

 - They are based upon excellent science and are scientific rules, not superstition.